HKSSY/COMP3335_GP13/wordpresssecurity/backup_wordpress_data/step1.md

+The purpose of the backup is to create a copy of data that can be recovered in the event of your website data failure.
+Data failures can be the result of hardware or software failure, data corruption, or a human-caused event.
+Backup copies allow data to be restored from an earlier point in time to help your website recover from an unplanned event.

 We'll start by downloading the docker-compose file.
 Then, we'll execute the docker-compose and select the tag "WordPress" for connecting the WordPress service.

 ## Download the Configuration File